 Armada itself has quite an efficient control if you know how to use it.
 Almost everything in the game is accessible via shortcuts.
 All special weapons can be triggered via the F keys.
 Units can be combined with CTRL+<number key> to squads of maximum 8 units and then directly selected as a squad by pressing the corresponding number keys.
-Saves a lot of time, especially since you often lose the overview in the heat of the battle, because all ships of the same class are indistinguishable.
+Saves a lot of time, especially since you often lose track of single units in the heat of the battle, because all ships of the same class are (optically) indistinguishable.